[Originally published on The Mighty on May 14, 2019.]

 As we travel through the non-linear steps toward recovery from trauma, survivors can also benefit from the support of family members.
-Sadly though, for a variety of reasons, we are frequently wounded a second time by family members’ responses to our disclosures of abuse and assault.
-Instead of genuine and sustained compassion, we are confronted with disbelief, minimization and victim-blaming from the people we hoped would have our backs.
+Sadly though, for a variety of reasons, we are frequently wounded a second time by loved ones’ responses to our disclosures of abuse and assault.
+Instead of genuine and sustained compassion, we are confronted with disbelief, minimization, and victim-blaming from the people we hoped would have our backs.
 Reactions like this create a second heartbreak that can lead to despair and hopelessness.
 Just when we need connection most, we are left feeling more alone and misunderstood.

 There’s a scene in the documentary “Won’t You Be My Neighbor?” that exemplifies the value of feeling understood.
 In a poignant clip from “Mister Rogers’ Neighborhood,” Daniel the Tiger confides in his friend, Lady Aberlin about his painful self-doubt.
 In a vulnerable moment of candor, he admits to wondering if he is “a mistake.”
 Lady Aberlin sings to Daniel the comforting answers he needs to hear, assuring him of the reasons for his value in her eyes.